-Especially suited to public spaces, fully automatic defibrillators can be used by any individual.
+Especially suited to public spaces, fully automatic defibrillators (AEDs) can be used by any individual.
 These units generally offer voice prompts and/or visual instructions.
 After the defibrillator has analysed the patient's heart rhythm it will automatically administer a shock to the patient if one is required.

 Public access defibrillators (often shortened to PADs) are commonly fully automatic.
 The level of guidance an automation built into these devices means they can be used by anybody capable of handling the unit and following the instructions.
 This makes fully automatic defibrillators an excellent choice for use within the community.

 The Defibtech Lifeline Auto defibrillator uses fully automatic operation and supports the responder through clear voice and LED display instructions.
 Unique optional standard or high capacity battery available.

 The Zoll AED Plus fully automatic defibrillator has the benefit of Real CPR Help feedback technology, and features a specially designed lid to use under the patient's shoulders to help maintain an open airway.